0FL01/btrfs_cli_compress/README.md

 # Installing

-For working your system must have a package compsize and git
+For working on your system must have a package compsize and git

 Arch Linux & derivatives